rlad78/cucm-py/README.md

 - Getting IP addresses of devices matching a certain criteria
 - Listing devices that haven't connected to a UCM server within a certain period of time
 - (will think of more later...)

-Please note that this is **still very early in development** and at this time, it is still recommended to use the original [ciscoaxl](https://github.com/PresidioCode/ciscoaxl) module.